-One peculiarity of the way Netflix delivers its content, is that, in contrast to the other big video players by traffic volume (YouTube and Amazon Video), it does so without operating a backbone network [23].
+One peculiarity of the way Netflix delivers its content, is that, in contrast to the other big video players by traffic volume (You-Tube and Amazon Video), it does so without operating a backbone network11.
 To reach its customers, Netflix instead relies on deploying servers at IXPs and inside ISPs.
 These deployment sites form self-sufficient islands, capable of serving the local customer demand more or less independently.
 Netflix's pre-fetching approach to populate content on its servers is key to reduce the amount of transit traffic, i.e., traffic between the servers holding the original content and the copies placed on the deployment sites.
 The backbone-less and light in transit approach of Netflix contributes to the observed phenomenon of Internet flattening.
-Instead of flowing through the traditional Internet hierarchy (tier-1's), Internet traffic goes through more and larger direct interconnects between networks at the edge.
-To deliver its traffic, Netflix chooses IXP locations, as well as ISPs that are not in the traditional core of the Internet, therefore bypassing the traditional Internet hierarchy.
+Instead of flowing through the traditional Internet hierarchy (tier-1s), Internet traffic goes through more and larger direct interconnects between networks at the edge.
+To deliver its traffic, Netflix chooses IXP locations, as well as ISPs that are not in the traditional core of the Internet, therefore bypassing the traditional Internet hierarchy and inevitably contributing to the observed flattening.